Vasi012/ELITE-Luxury-Cars/README.md

     This command was used to push all committed code to the remote repository on GitHub.

--Moreover by using the command ( python3 -m  http.server ) we had a quick access to the website to see every movment that was requested in code.
+-Moreover by using the command ( python3 -m  http.server ) we had a quick access to the website to see every movement that was requested in code.

-## Deployment to Github Pages
+## Deployment to GitHub Pages

 The site was deployed to GitHub pages.
-The steps to depoly are as follows:
+The steps to deploy are as follows:

      -In the GitHub repository, navigate to the Settings Tab.